 All over social media you see wealthy people who have nice watches, fancy cars, or luxurious mansions.
 Are these luxury items only for the rich?
 What can we do to take a dream car, beautiful home, or ideal vacation from our wish list to reality?

-We see all of these extravagant possessions that rich people have, but these possessions don’t reflect how they got to where they are.
-To get there, they buy assets, not liabilities.
+You see all of these extravagant possessions that rich people have, but what you might not know is what they did to afford their luxuries.
+Their secret is they were buying assets, not liabilities.
 If you want to increase your wealth, you must do two critical things, starting with buying income-producing assets.

 Watch this video on how to buy assets, not liabilities.